BackupTheBerlios/hjb-svn/trunk/docs/rst/create-browser.rst

 * the destination-url *must* refer to a JMS Queue - it must not be a JMS Topic.

-* optionally creates the browser using the value of message-selector.
+* when provided, it creates the browser using the value of message-selector to control what messages it returns

 * returns the URI of the created browser.